Kazzuun/pleepbot-rs/apps/media-api/README.md

 - [ ] GET /:slug/info
   - Returns metadata of the link
   - Returns original link, created at, expires at, clicks

+- [ ] POST /pastes
+  - Creates a new paste entry
+  - Request body:
+    - content
+    - language: (code, markdown, ...)
+    - expires at

+- [ ] GET /pastes/:slug
+  - Fetches the content and formats it

+- [ ] GET /pastes/:slug/raw
+  - Fetches the raw content

 ## Possibilities